Myanmar civil war (2021–present): 2021 coup d'état and protests

-On the morning of 1 February 2021, the Tatmadaw successfully deposed the elected Myanmar government in a coup d'état, forming a State Administration Council.
-Former president Win Myint, state chancellor Aung San Suu Kyi, and several other members of the National League for Democracy (NLD) were detained during the early morning of 1 February.
-Min Aung Hlaing was installed as the Commander-in-Chief of Defence Services and de facto ruler of the country.
+On 1 February 2021, the Tatmadaw overthrew the elected government in a coup d'état, forming a State Administration Council (SAC) and detaining National League for Democracy (NLD) leadership.
+Min Aung Hlaing was installed as the de facto ruler of the country.

-The coup's motives are unclear.
-In the leadup to the coup, the Tatmadaw claimed that the 2020 general elections had 8.6 million voter irregularities, but presented no evidence.
-The coup may have been a way to reestablish the military's long-reigning power over the country, which had ended ten years earlier.
+The Tatmadaw claimed that the 2020 general elections had 8.6 million voter irregularities, but presented no evidence.
+The coup has been a way to reestablish the military's absolute dominance, after a decade of civilian rule.